The Hongkong Rope Manufacturing Co., Ltd

 Amelia Allsop: The Hong Kong Heritage Project (HKHP) Archive was established with the mission to collect, interpret and make accessible the historic records of the Kadoorie family and their business and charitable endeavours.
 The HKHP Archive has been accessible to the public since 2009 and holds an extensive collection of historic records and photographs.
 Amongst this collection are papers relating to rope manufacturing, one of the oldest industries in Hong Kong.

-HF: Since this article was first posted Amelia has told me that she has left the HK Heritage Project to embark on a PhD in London.
+HF: Since this article was first posted Amelia Allsop, Research Manager of the HKHP, has told me that she has left the HK Heritage Project to embark on a PhD in London.

 “Due to its strength, versatility and water resisting properties, Manila hemp has long been favoured for the manufacture of commercial rope.
 The export of Manila hemp from the Philippines began in 1818.
 Hong Kong, with its shipping facilities and close proximity to the raw material source, was an ideal place to establish a rope manufacturing factory.